jhotmann/tasker-phone-modes/README.md

 # Installation and Configuration
+The easy way is to head to the [releases](https://github.com/jhotmann/tasker-phone-modes/releases) page and use the Taskernet url for the project to install.
+If you'd like to install manually you can do the following steps:

 1. ### Import Modes.prj.xml into Tasker
     Long press (or right click) and save the [Modes.prj.xml file](https://raw.githubusercontent.com/jhotmann/tasker-phone-modes/master/Modes.prj.xml) to your phone.
     Then open up Tasker, long press on a project tab at the bottom, and select Import.
 Then browse to and select the downloaded file.